Murder Mystery Game AI

 • Include collaborative mini-games to keep energy levels high

-Research also suggests that groups of 6-10 players work best, with 82% of participants preferring this size [1].
-It allows for meaningful interaction without overwhelming the group, ensuring everyone stays active and engaged throughout the game.
+Groups of 6-10 players are generally considered a practical size for murder mystery games, as this range allows for meaningful interaction without overwhelming the group, ensuring everyone stays active and engaged throughout the game.
 These strategies can transform a murder mystery into an unforgettable experience.

 Problem 3: Rules and Game Flow

 Clear instructions and smooth gameplay are essential for a fun and immersive murder mystery experience.
-Research shows that 72% of players value "smooth game flow" as a key factor in their enjoyment.
-On the flip side, games with poorly managed rules see satisfaction scores drop by 35% compared to well-organized ones [2].
+Players consistently cite smooth game flow as a key factor in their enjoyment, and poorly managed rules are a common source of dissatisfaction.

 Common Rule Problems